 - Services for International Students

-Syracuse University Summer College, in partnership with World Learning and the U.S. Department of State’s EducationUSA network, offers the ultimate American college experience for international high school students.
+Syracuse University Summer College, in partnership with The Power of International Education (IIE) and the U.S. Department of State’s EducationUSA network, offers the ultimate American college experience for international high school students.
 Students can immerse themselves in the English language and culture while living on the campus of Syracuse University, one of the top 100 universities in the U.S. All international high school students will be placed in EducationUSA.
 Please note that students still must choose their program.

 Application Deadline for International Students taking a Credit Course: April 15, 2019